Lightnet/rusthttpgunjs/tests/mainhyperwebsocket02.rs.md

         return res;
     }

-    // Setup a future that will eventually receive the upgraded
-    // connection and talk a new protocol, and spawn the future
-    // into the runtime.
-    //
-    // Note: This can't possibly be fulfilled until the 101 response
-    // is returned below, so it's better to spawn this future instead
-    // waiting for it to complete to then return a response. let on_upgrade = req
+    let on_upgrade = req
         .into_body()
         .on_upgrade()
         .map_err(|err| eprintln!("upgrade error: {}", err))
         .and_then(|upgraded| {
-            // We have an upgraded connection that we can read and
-            // write on directly.
-            //
-            // Since we completely control this example, we know exactly
-            // how many bytes the client will write, so just read exact... tokio::io::read_exact(upgraded, vec![0; 7])
+            tokio::io::read_exact(upgraded, vec![0; 7])
                 .and_then(|(upgraded, vec)| {
                     println!("server[foobar] recv: {:?}", str::from_utf8(&vec));
                     // And now write back the server 'foobar' protocol's
                     // response...
                     tokio::io::write_all(upgraded, b"bar=foo")